bagder/daniel.haxx.se/about.md

 Of course, over time I also dipped into and participated in other projects.
 I spent a lot of time in hypermail - a program that converts mailboxes to HTML pages.
-I have written 'mail2sms' to convert email to SMS (it was useful in the times before the smartphones), and been working in 'Smash' to send SMS messages to operators' modem receivers.
+I have written *mail2sms* to convert email to SMS (it was useful in the times before the smartphones), and been working in *Smash* to send SMS messages to operators' modem receivers.
 I worked with Trio - a printf and string function library.
 I have contributed code to and I am involved somewhat in wget.
 I was an early contributor and committer in the Subversion project.
-I write and maintain 'roffit' - a tool for to create HTML pages from nroff files (man pages).
+I write and maintain *roffit* - a tool for to create HTML pages from nroff files (man pages).

 ## Licensing